Understanding the Personal Networks of People Experiencing Homelessness in King County, WA with aggregate Relational Data: Acknowledgments

 \section{Acknowledgments}

 \paragraph{Funding} Partial support for this research came from a Eunice Kennedy Shriver National Institute of Child Health and Human Development research infrastructure grant, P2C HD042828, to the Center for Studies in Demography \& Ecology at the University of Washington; NSF CAREER Grant \#SES-2142964; University of Washington Population Health Initiative Tier 2 and 3 Grants.
-The content is solely the authors' responsibility and does not necessarily represent the official NIH or National NSF views. \\
+The content is solely the authors' responsibility and does not necessarily represent the official NIH or NSF views. \\

 \paragraph{Data-availability} HUD Data exchange provides all official PIT totals from KCRHA (see \href{https://www.hudexchange.info/resource/3031/pit-and-hic-data-since-2007/}{HUD website}).
-Individual data for 2022 and 2024 is available via request to KCRHA and to the University of Washington through Zack Almquist for the 2023 PIT data.\\
+Individual data for 2022 and 2024 is available upon request to KCRHA and the University of Washington through Zack W. Almquist for the 2023 PIT data.\\

+\paragraph{Partnership} King County Regional Homelessness Authority partnered with a team of researchers at the University of Washington, led by Zack W. Almquist, to conduct the unsheltered 2022 and 2024 PIT RDS survey design and analysis.
+The King County Regional Homelessness Authority, as the Community of Care (CoC) lead, conducted and funded the survey project as part of their 2022 and 2024 Point-in-Time count.